TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 39/Psalms 39.8.md

 ---

-Deliver me from all my transgressions: Make me not the reproach of the foolish.
+Deliver me from all my transgressions.
+Don't make me the reproach of the foolish.